babymotte/worterbuch-cluster-orchestrator/README.md

+### THIS REPOSITORY HAS BEEN MERGED INTO [WÖRTERBUCH](https://github.com/babymotte/worterbuch) AND IS NO LONGER MAINTAINED

 # Wörterbuch Cluster Orchestrator

 This is the orchestration layer of a Wörterbuch server cluster.
 It takes care of leader election and putting the node it manages in the correct mode as required.